 In this scenario, the client is a level 7 blonde who is looking to lighten their hair.
 You could go one of two routes, depending on their desired goals.
 A moderate painted balayage would help them achieve more of a glowy look, while foilyage would help them achieve a lighter, brighter look.

 In this final scenario, the client has level 1-5 hair, which is fairly dark, and their goal is to get their hair three to four levels brighter.
 To achieve this, you would need to perform foilyage instead of balayage.

 Are you ready to continue taking your balayage game to the next level?
-Download our free Glossing Tips PDF now, and consider signing up for our Virtual Balayage Workshop on November 16, where you’ll learn the essential building blocks of a successful application, the essentials to a successful client consultation, and more!
+Download our free Glossing Tips PDF now, and consider signing up for our Hands on Balayage Workshop on June 28, where you’ll learn the essential building blocks of a successful application, the essentials to a successful client consultation, and more!